dougeby/IntuneDocs/intune-classic/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune.md

 ---
 # required metadata

-title: Monitor MAM policies with Microsoft Intune | Microsoft Docs
+title: Monitor MAM policies with Microsoft Intune
 description: See how many users have the policy, and drill down to find more details.
 keywords:
+author: andredm7
+ms.author: andredm
-author: andredm7ms.author: andredmmanager: angrobe
+manager: angrobe
 ms.date: 02/07/2017
 ms.topic: article
 ms.prod: